Everything you need to know about natural gas and electricity

 Passenger cars running on gas are usually bivalent – using two fuels.
 If the gas runs out, you can continue driving with petrol – until the next gas fuelling station.

-There are no restrictions on the use of CNG cards.
+There are no restrictions on the use of CNG cars.
 Compressed gas cars can be used the same way as petrol and diesel cars in garages, tunnels, on ferries, etc.

 The car’s compressed gas tank capacity is usually 15-25 kg.
 Today’s middle-class bivalent passenger car consumes an average of 3.8-5 kg of natural gas for 100 km, so gas can be used to travel for about 400 km; there is also the additional petrol reserve.